bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-Each access token corresponds to the named resources arrays in the client's request.
+Each access token corresponds to the named resources arrays in the RC's request.
 The AS MAY not issue one or more of the requested access tokens.
 In such cases all of the issued access tokens are included without the omitted token.
 The multiple access token response MUST be used when multiple access tokens are requested, even if only one access token is issued.

-If the client [requested a single access token](#request-resource-single), the AS MUST NOT respond with multiple access tokens.
+If the RC [requested a single access token](#request-resource-single), the AS MUST NOT respond with multiple access tokens.

 Each access token MAY have different proofing mechanisms.
 If